Corporate Experiences - Hike Collective

 You already suspect the answer isn't another workshop.

-The HR director who suspects the problem wasn’t the agenda.
-The CEO whose best strategy conversations happen on the walk to the car.
-The L&D manager whose engagement scores haven’t shifted despite doing everything the playbook says.
+Who suspects the problem wasn’t the agenda.
+Whose engagement scores haven’t moved despite doing everything the playbook says.

 What our guests are saying